ADMINISTRATIVE CODE

 3) review whether the Department's continuing intervention is necessary;

-4) review whether services, including placement services, are necessary, relevant, coordinated, and appropriate and address the health and safety needs of the child or youth;
+4) review whether services, including placement services, are necessary, relevant, coordinated, and appropriate and address the health and safety needs of the youth in care;

-5) identify services needed but that are not being provided to the child, family or foster parents and the reasons why they are not being provided;
+5) identify services needed that are not being provided to the youth in care, family or foster parents and the reasons why they are not being provided;

-6) review the disability status of a child or youth to determine the need for and/or appropriateness of specialized services;
+6) review the disability status of a youth in care to determine the need for and appropriateness of specialized services;

-7) review the appropriateness of the child's educational placement and the child's educational progress and recommend changes to the caseworker;
+7) review the appropriateness of the youth in care's educational placement and the youth in care's educational progress and recommend changes to the caseworker;

-8) review health information regarding the child or youth and family;
+8) review health information regarding the youth in care and family;

-9) review any special physical, psychological, educational, medical, emotional, or other needs of the child or youth or /the family that are relevant to a permanency or placement determination;
+9) review any special physical, psychological, educational, medical, emotional, or other needs of the youth in care or the family that are relevant to a permanency or placement determination;

-10) review, for any youth age 16 or over, programs or services that will enable the youth to prepare for independent living;
+10) review, for any youth in care age 16 or over, programs or services that will enable the youth in care to prepare for independent living;

-11) review whether the Department, the child welfare contributing agencies, the family, the substitute care provider, if any, and the child or youth are complying with the case plan and, if they are not complying, whether changes in the case plan or goals are needed;
+11) review whether the Department, the contributing agencies, the family, the substitute care provider, if any, and the youth in care are complying with the case plan and, if they are not complying, whether changes in the case plan or goals are needed;

-12) review whether there is progress in resolving the child's or youth's and family's issues, whether the progress is satisfactory, and whether the child can safely return home;
+12) review whether there is progress in resolving the youth in care's and family's issues, whether the progress is satisfactory, and whether the youth in care can safely return home;

 13) review whether the projected month for achieving the permanency goal should be changed;